EverMN/RepData_PeerAssessment1/PA1_template.md

 **4.3 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?**

-The mean and median total number of steps taken per day using dataset with the missing values filled in, are greatest than the original dataset:
+The mean and median total number of steps taken per day using the dataset with the missing values filled in, are greatest than the original dataset:

 ```r